ProfessorNemo/AskAns/README.md

 5. Start sever
 ```
-Start in a separate console folder:
+In each separate console tab, type the following commands:
 $ make redis
 Then:
 $ bin/dev